Rheology of mobile sediment beds in laminar shear flow: effects of creep and polydispersity: Rheological model for polydisperse sediment beds

 From the fits to the four different simulated cases, we find that the coefficients entering \eqref{eq:mu_j_rheology} and \eqref{eq:phi_j_rheology} depend on the polydispersity of the sediment bed.
 The parameters $\mu_1$ and $\mu_2$ decrease when the polydispersity is increased, whereas $K_n$ increases.
 Even though $J_f$ seemingly decreases with increasing polydispersity, we refrain from interpreting these values as an actual trend due to the aforementioned difficulties in its determination.
 Based on these findings, we aim to extend the existing rheological model to incorporate polydispersity in a general way and without individual calibration or fitting.
 As such, it becomes readily applicable in macroscopic simulations and can significantly improve the predictions of the rheology of polydisperse sediment beds.

 To this end, we have to select a parameter that characterizes polydispersity in a concise way.
-A set of possible parameters can be found in table \ref{tab:bed_properties}, namely the variance of the underlying log-normal distribution and the diameter ratio $d_{p,\mathit{max}}/d_{p,\mathit{min}}$.
-It is also reported in table \ref{tab:setups_evaluation} that these two parameters directly influence the maximum particle volume fraction $\phi_m$ that indicates the jamming condition.
+A set of possible parameters can be found in table \ref{tab:bed_properties}, \RevOne{namely the variance of the underlying log-normal distribution as well as the the diameter ratio $d_{p,\mathit{max}}/d_{p,\mathit{min}}$.} It is also reported in table \ref{tab:setups_evaluation} that these parameters directly influence the maximum particle volume fraction $\phi_m$ that indicates the jamming condition.
 Here, we choose $\phi_m$ to be the characteristic parameter as it is already present in the existing rheological framework as a key parameter.
-This choice is in line with recent work by \cite{pednekar2018}.
-This parameter can be obtained in a robust manner from either the vertical profile of the particle volume fraction or from $\phi(J)$ as $J\rightarrow 0$.
-In figure \ref{fig:model_muphi_coefficients}, the fitted coefficients are plotted as a function of $\phi_m$.
+This choice of the governing parameter is in line with recent work by \cite{pednekar2018} and the quantity can be obtained in a robust manner from either the vertical profile of the particle volume fraction or from $\phi(J)$ as $J\rightarrow 0$. \RevOne{For an a priori determination of $\phi_m$, a reasonable estimation can be obtained by assuming a perfect log-normal distribution and making use of available packing fraction predictors \citep[e.g.][]{brouwers2014,farr2013}.} \RevOne{Previous studies on dry granular flows have suggested to account for polydispersity by using the weighted arithmetic mean of the particle diameter in the definition of the inertial number \citep{tripathi2011}.
+Since this geometric quantity does not appear in the definitions of $\mu(J)$-rheology framework, we identified $\phi_m$ as the more suitable measure to account for polydispersity of dense suspensions in a quantitative manner.} In figure \ref{fig:model_muphi_coefficients}, the fitted coefficients are plotted as a function of $\phi_m$.

 In a next step, a functional expression for each parameter is determined which describes the dependence on $\phi_m$.
 For the three parameters with a clear trend, we assume a linear dependence on $\phi_m$.
 This is the strongest assumption we can justify based on the number of data points available.
-For $J_f$, we refrain from further assumptions and use the average of the fitted values, while also reporting its standard deviation.
-We note, however, that we performed a sensitivity study for $J_f$ and found its order of magnitude to be more important than its actual value.
-Applying a linear regression, the resulting correlations for each parameter are given as
+For $J_f$, we refrain from further assumptions and use the average of the fitted values, while also reporting its standard deviation. \RevOne{ A sensitivity study revealed that the dependence on the exact value of $J_f$ is only weak, so that solely its order of magnitude, which is captured well by the average, has a significant effect.
+This justifies the model simplification and keeps the number of coefficients to a minimum. } Applying a linear regression, the resulting correlations for each parameter are given as

 The above relations are plotted as orange solid lines in figure \ref{fig:model_muphi_coefficients} as well, exhibiting a reasonable agreement to the values determined by individual fits.